achilleas-k/jirallm/README.md

 ## WHY

-This is a just a personal toy script.
-It works for me, sometimes.
+This is a simple personal tool.
+It works for me, most of the time.
 It can save me the trouble of going to Jira on the web to catch up on updates on one or more tickets and to get back into the general state of a group of tickets.

 ## HOW